SOFTie-Startup/firebase-firestore-testing-action/README.md

+# Note: This was an effort to automate backed tests but is not working yet

 ## Jest testing (including firestore rules)

 This action runs jest to test code.
 It also includes the firebase firestore emulator to make it possible to also test firestore rules.